Foreword by Jeffrey Hodges

 3. Then execute it every day.
 Hold yourself to the highest standards of consistency.

 4. Finally, habits are going to change as you learn more and as you grow more.
 What works for you today won’t work for you tomorrow.

 Why I share my personal playbook + what success looks like to me

-A lot of these tools are tools that I created or adopted for my business WeTeachMe–The Go-To-Place For Australia’s Best And Most Popular Classes; which in 2016 became the biggest school in Australia.
-Whilst I initially started these tools for my business, I quickly discovered that it could be applied across every facet of my life.
-The impact has been life changing in so many levels.
+A lot of these tools are tools that I created or adapted for my business WeTeachMe–The Go-To-Place For Australia’s Best And Most Popular Classes; which in 2016 became the biggest school in Australia.
+Whilst I initially started these tools for my business, I quickly discovered that it could be applied to every facet of my life.
+The impact has been life-changing on so many levels.
 I would love it if readers walk away from this article being able to immediately implement their habits, and to start seeing the results immediately (because they do happen!).
-I want to hear the stories of how this tool has impacted your life, and moving forward, I look forward to seeing you explore how much more you can achieve with the subsequent articles in this collection.
+I want to hear the stories of how this tool has impacted your life and moving forward, I look forward to seeing you explore how much more you can achieve with the subsequent articles in this collection.